material-admin/doc-material-components/button-examples/iOS/ios-button-example.md

 <!-- TODO(b/1234568): Add example image here when it is available. -->

-## Using button
+## Using buttons

 ### Install `MDCButtons`

-Before using the `MDCButtons` component to implement its variants you must install `MCDButtons`.
+Before using `MDCButtons` to implement a Material button you must install `MCDButtons`.
 In your source files import the component, and then apply your theme:
 1. Install `MDCButtons`
    * Use CocoaPods to install `MDCButtons`
      1. Add the following line to your `Podfile`: